 2. Curcumin could help to improve insulin resistance

 A common hallmark of PCOS is insulin resistance.
 This is when the cells in the muscles, fat, and liver don’t respond well to insulin and can’t use glucose from your blood for energy.
 To compensate, the pancreas makes more insulin, and over time, you become more and more insulin resistant, making it harder to lose weight or burn fat.
 This can lead to long-term health implications, especially for people with PCOS.
-One study found reason to believe that curcumin may improve insulin sensitivity in women with PCOS.
+One study found reason to believe that the effect of curcumin may improve insulin sensitivity in women with PCOS.
 Adding curcumin to your diet and exercise routine could give you the boost you need to improve insulin sensitivity.

 3. Curcumin is rich in antioxidants